kvfi/old_kvfi/resources/files/posts/Facebook.md

 ---
 layout: post
-title: On not using Facebook anymore
+title: No Facebook
 slug: Facebook
-subtitle: Why you should be used by Facebook
+subtitle: Why you shouldn't be used by Facebook
 published: 2009-08-11
 updated: 2016-09-28
-progress: finished
+progress: continous
 epistemic_state: semi-believed
 difficulty: 1
 category: tech